snedelkoski/multi-source-observability-dataset/README.md

 You may find details of this dataset from the original paper:

-*Sasho Nedelkoski, Ajay Kumar Mandapati, Jasmin Bogatinovski, Soeren Becker, Jorge Cardoso, Odej Kao, "A Multi-source Dataset of IT Observability Data for AIOps Research".*
+*Sasho Nedelkoski, Ajay Kumar Mandapati, Jasmin Bogatinovski, Soeren Becker, Jorge Cardoso, Odej Kao, "A Multi-source Dataset of IT Observability Data for AIOps Research".* [link very soon]

 <b>If you use the data, implementation, or any details of the paper, please cite!</b>